 Camp O’Donnell was an unfinished Filipino Army Base that the Japanese out into use as a POW camps.
 There was one water faucet for the entire camp.
 POWs actually died waiting for a drink.
 The death rate at its worse was fifty POWs a day.
 The burial detail worked day and night to bury the dead.
 The situation got so bad that POWs tried to get out of the camp by going out on work details.

 Laprade went out on a detail that became known as Calumpit Bridge Detail on May 29, 1942.
 The POWs took three days to reach the work site.
 The POWs were severely mistreated by the guards.
 It is not known how long he remained on the detail.
-Laprade’s health deteriorated so he was sent to Bilibid Prison.
+Laprade’s health deteriorated so he was sent to Bilibid Prison in October 1942 and assigned to Ward 8.
 The POWs from the detail were called “the living dead” by the doctors at the hospital.

 When he arrived at the U.S. Naval Hospital Unit at Bilibid is not known, but it is known that the TB had spread to his right lung and his intestinal track.
 It was recorded that he was spitting up blood.
 He became so ill that he dictated a letter to Chaplain Perry Wilcox for his mother and sister.
 He asked that it be sent to them if he died.

-On Monday, March 29, 1943, at approximately 11:30 A.M., Cpl, Laprade D. Brown died from tuberculosis while a POW at Bilibid Prison outside of Manila.
+On Monday, March 29, 1943, at approximately 11:30 A.M., Cpl, Laprade D. Brown died from tuberculosis while a POW at Bilibid Prison, Building 18, outside of Manila.
 According to Chaplain Wilcox, his burial was attended by a large group of POWs.
 He was buried in Row 3, Grave 44, in the Bilibid Prison cemetery.

 After the war, his mother requested that Laprade’s remains be returned home.
 He was buried at Acacia Cemetery in Chicago.